Frequently Asked Questions

 Can I be treated if I have had surgery?

 We can treat people after surgery once the inflammation has reduced and healing process has occurred and usually with the consultants agreement.
 We can treat around a problem area with good effect, if you feel apprehensive.
 The McTimoney method is so light that it would not stress an area once healed and fully recovered.

 What is the difference between Chiropractic and Osteopathy?

 Both are regulated and both have differences between their own schooling as well as between the differing professions.
 They both believe in the importance of treating the nervous system to restore health in the body, but they differ in approach & techniques.

 As primary health care professionals chiropractors spend five years of specialist training on the spine and musculo-skeletal system, as well as differential diagnosis of medical conditions.
 The training of Physiotherapists tends to be more general.
 Both are regulated and effective in the treatment of the musculo skeletal problems.
 Either are better than none, both would be perfect!

-Q. Does the NHS and GP Practice support chiropractic?
+Does the NHS and GP Practice support Chiropractic?

 Manipulation and mobilisation are endorsed by the NHS and included in its guidelines as being helpful for acute and chronic back pain conditions.
 Although the NHS funding for chiropractic is very limited, most insurance companies will reimburse your costs.

 Since a parliamentary act was passed in 1994, chiropractic is regulated by law in the Uk and governed by the General Chiropractic Council (GCC), without which it is illegal to call yourself a chiropractor.This safeguards the patient by only permitting properly qualified chiropractors on its register.
 GCC membership requires annual application for retention and proof of Continued Professional Development study.
 Chiropractic care now has to be evidence based and supported by research.